charles-m-doan/distinction-space/notes/_Formal_Proof_Substrate_Independence.md

 That is not a rival ontology.
 It is the abandonment of ontology.
 **“Not accepting A0” is not a stable or meaningful move.**

+## 7. Bottom Line

+To actually defeat this argument, a critic would need to do one of the following:

+* Reject A0 AND provide a coherent alternative ontology with identity conditions.
+* Exhibit a real, identity-fixing difference that is not structural in any sense.
+* Show that structural isomorphism can coexist with genuine causal or process non-identity without smuggling in hidden distinctions.

+**Absent that, critiques amount to restating pre-theoretic resistance, not undermining the derivation.**